 The TYSSE will be the first subway expansion crossing the municipal boundary of Toronto.
 The official groundbreaking took place in 2009.
 The extension is scheduled to be completed by the end of 2017.
-The extension has generated thousands of jobs during its construction, which is about 70 per cent complete.
+The extension will cost approximately $3.18 billion (approval was obtained in February 2016) and has generated thousands of jobs during its construction, which was about 80 per cent complete at the end of 2015.
 Here are the six stations:

-Vaughan Metropolitan Centre: will be located north of Highway 7 to the west side of the relocated Millway Avenue.
-The terminal station will be a multi-modal transportation hub with an off-street passenger-pick-up-and-drop-off area, and connections to York Region Transit (YRT) Bus Terminal and to the Viva Bus Rapidway, which will run in the centre of Highway 7.
+Vaughan Metropolitan Centre: is located north of Highway 7 to the west side of the relocated Millway Avenue.
+The terminal station is a multi-modal transportation hub with an off-street passenger-pick-up-and-drop-off area, and connections to York Region Transit (YRT) Bus Terminal and to the Viva Bus Rapidway, which will run in the centre of Highway 7.

-Highway 407: will be located west of Jane Street and south of Highway 407, west of Black Creek.
+Highway 407: is located west of Jane Street and south of Highway 407, west of Black Creek.
 Includes: inter-regional bus terminal, 600-space commuter lot, connection to future Highway 407 Transitway.

-Pioneer Village: will be located diagonally below Steeles Avenue West.
+Pioneer Village: is located diagonally below Steeles Avenue West.
 Includes: TTC and YRT bus terminals, 1,900-space commuter lot.

-York University: will be located at York University, crossing underneath Ian Macdonald Boulevard in the heart of the Keele Campus below the Harry W. Arthurs Common.
+York University: is located at York University, crossing underneath Ian Macdonald Boulevard in the heart of the Keele Campus below the Harry W. Arthurs Common.

-Finch West: will be located under Keele Street, north of Finch Avenue West.
+Finch West: is located under Keele Street, north of Finch Avenue West.
 Includes: TTC bus terminal, 400-space commuter lot, future connection to Finch West LRT.

-Downsview Park: will be located at Downsview Park on the south side of Sheppard Avenue West, centred under GO Transit’s Barrie Train Line.
+Downsview Park: is located at Downsview Park on the south side of Sheppard Avenue West, centred under GO Transit’s Barrie Train Line.
 Includes: connection to Barrie GO rail service.

 Construction Information Line: 1-800-223-6192